 If issuance tests, such as the ones mentioned above, are not met for more than a short period, the conduit will begin to wind down.
 Conduit documentation may specify that if issuance conditions are not met for some continuous number of days, then the cease issuance is permanent.
-The inability to meet net worth, asset coverage, expense coverage, or liquidity coverage tests may indicate a loss to investors or inability to pay on a timely basis.
+The inability to meet net worth, asset coverage, expense coverage, or liquidity coverage tests may indicate a loss to investors or inability to pay obligations when due.